yuchenglim/Community-Scientists/README.md

 # Community-Scientists: Whoever you are, whatever you do, do real Science, for a change
 Elo!
 I should have introduced myself earlier.
-Thanks to Marcus, Ryan and Tyler who gave me the encouragement to write this.
+Thanks to Marcus, Ryan and Tyler who gave me the courage to write this.

 A little about me:~
 I'm nothing.
 I just spent too much time reading books.
 You can do it too!
 I have faced many ugly problems in life.